Community Health Ambassadors

 Our ambassadors are a vital connection between the Clinical Commissioning Group (CCG) and communities in west Herts.
 We have recruited over 30 ambassadors to share messages and connect us with local people.

 As we cater for a diverse range of people we are now developing this team of volunteers further by working with our stakeholders to ensure that everyone can have an opportunity to input into decisions.
-In particular, we are working with West Herts College to build our relationship with their health and social care students and encourage them to use their social media networks to share health information to their peer group.
+In particular, we are working with West Herts College to build our relationship with their health and social care students by running sessions alongside our primary care nurses and encourage them to use their social media networks to share health information to their peer group.
+This includes information on NHS111.

 We don’t just rely on our ambassadors to connect us - our practice patient group network, with over 200 members, also provides a link to the wider community and supports us to broaden our engagement